 How to Audit Your Website for Good SEO and Monitor Your Search Positions

 I have one final recommendation for you.
-If you want to get more involved with SEO for your speaker website by performing SEO yourself or have more of a director role in working with your developer to attain higher SERPs, I highly suggest you subscribe to SEM Rush.
-It has a pretty hefty cost at first glance, but the rewards far outweigh the initial price.
-Register for a free account first through my affiliate link.
-In return, let me know you’ve subscribed and I will personally send a Getting Started with SEM Rush to help you ramp up in under 30 minutes.
+If you want to get more involved with SEO for your speaker website by implementing SEO yourself or have more of a director role in working with your developer to attain higher SERPs, I highly suggest you subscribe to one of the four best SEO tools we use on a daily basis for our own websites and client website we wor with.

 Get Help with Your Speaker Website SEO